 Our findings demonstrate multiple parameters that confirm myocarditis while demonstrating an insidious course.
-Our patient had significant ECG changes, elevated cardiac biomarkers (without evidence of coronary artery disease) in conjunction with recent vaccine exposure 3 days prior, and elevated inflammatory markers (CRP).
+Our patient had significant ECG changes, elevated cardiac biomarkers (without evidence of coronary artery disease or vasospasm during angiography) in conjunction with recent vaccine exposure 3 days prior, and elevated inflammatory markers (CRP).
 He was hence diagnosed and treated for myocarditis.
-Due to his chest pain and nonspecific ECG changes, we treated him with non-steroidal anti-inflammatory medications overlapping with the clinical treatment of pericarditis.
-We were also unaware at the time of treatment of the correspondence of his infero-lateral ECG changes with the same fibrotic territory later documented on CMR.
-Despite initial elevated cardiac markers, he had normal left ventricular function on echocardiography without wall motion abnormalities or effusion and resolved symptoms with clinical stability and down trending biomarkers.
-Hence, his CMR was scheduled electively but was notably delayed due conflicts.
-Due to his clinical stability and close follow-up, we did not feel that myocardial biopsy or further pharmacotherapies were warranted.
+Due to his chest pain and nonspecific ECG changes, we treated him with a short course of non-steroidal anti-inflammatory medications overlapping with the clinical treatment of pericarditis.
+We were unaware at the time of treatment of the correspondence of his infero-lateral ECG changes with the same fibrotic territory later documented on CMR.
+Despite initial elevated cardiac markers, he had normal left ventricular function on echocardiography without wall motion abnormalities or effusion and resolved symptoms with clinical and hemodynamic stability and down trending biomarkers.
+We, hence, did not feel that myocardial biopsy or further pharmacotherapies were warranted and recommended to follow the patient closely on the outpatient basis.
+Our case had several limitations.
+After our patients first dose of covid-19 related vaccine, he had a selflimited illness.
+Due to this, he was not evaluated or screened for any cardiac involvement and we hence, had no objective data such as ECG, imaging, or cardiac or inflammatory biomarkers.
+In addition, his first CMR scan was scheduled electively due to resolved symptoms but was notably delayed due scheduling conflicts.
+Furthermore, he had no significant family history or other notable prior illness including covid-19 exposure, however, a prior insidious myocardial process such as subacute myocarditis cannot be excluded.
+However, we felt he had marked severity in symptoms shortly after the second dose of vaccine, which also correlated with laboratory biomarkers and dynamic ECG changes that suggested direct myocardial involvement related to the second vaccine dose.
+We may ultimately consider endomyocardial biopsy based on his clinical course and follow-up.